Fourth Church is currently in a season of transition relative to pastoral leadership.

 On September 12, 2023, Session approved hiring as our Interim Pastor the Reverend Tom Are Jr. He will be with us beginning Sunday, October 29.

 Tom Are was recommended to Session by the Interim Pastor Nominating Committe (IPNC), which was made up of the following Fourth Church members:

 Gretchen Van Natta

-The IPNC brings together members of the Personnel Council and representatives from Session and Trustees, and together they are working with Craig Howard, Executive Presbyter of the Chicago Presbytery.
+The IPNC brought together members of the Personnel Council and representatives from Session and Trustees, and together they worked with Craig Howard, Executive Presbyter of the Chicago Presbytery.

-It is this committee’s responsibility to recommend an Interim Pastor candidate to the Personnel Council.
-Per Presbyterian Church (USA) policy, the Interim Pastor will be hired on a temporary contract approved by Session.
+It was this committee’s responsibility to recommend an Interim Pastor candidate to the Personnel Council.
+Per Presbyterian Church (USA) policy, the Interim Pastor was then hired on a temporary contract approved by Session.

-The MIF has been approved by the Presbytery of Chicago and shared with the Presbyterian Church (USA) for posting.
-As a result, the IPNC will begin receiving names of interested and recommended candidates to consider as they look for someone to guide us during the year or more when we are searching for the next Pastor.
+The MIF was approved by the Presbytery of Chicago and shared with the Presbyterian Church (USA) for posting in early summer.
+The IPNC then began receiving names of interested and recommended candidates to consider as they looked for someone to guide us during the year or more when we are searching for the next Pastor.